-- Permitting their titles or affiliation with the Trust to be used by a political candidate in connection with political fundraising. - Soliciting or discouraging political activity by anyone known by the Director to have business before the Trust. - Using their official authority or influence to affect a local, state, or national election. - Engaging in political fundraising on the grounds of the Presidio.

-- Taking any public position on pending ballot propositions that directly affect the Presidio Trust, except when presenting or discussing an official position of the Trust.
+- Permitting their titles or affiliation with the Trust to be used by a political candidate in connection with political fundraising. - Soliciting or discouraging political activity by anyone known by the Director to have business before the Trust. - Using their official authority or influence to affect a local, state or national election. - Engaging in political fundraising on the grounds of the Presidio. - Taking any public position on pending ballot propositions that directly affect the Presidio Trust, except when presenting or discussing an official position of the Trust.
 Directors are not prohibited from communicating public information that may bear on any such ballot proposition. - Knowingly soliciting or receiving political contributions from employees of the Trust.
-Directors are not prohibited from allowing their names to appear on political solicitations mailed to broad lists of individuals that happen to include Trust employees. - Making any financial contribution to the reelection campaign of an incumbent President of the United States.
+Directors are not prohibited from allowing their names to appear on political solicitations mailed to broad lists of individuals that happen to include Trust employees.